opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 Our synthetic control work is part of a broader initiative to build a flexible analysis engine capable of examining almost any metric over time.

-For months, we’ve been building a suite of “timeseries metrics.”
+We're currently rolling out a suite of “timeseries metrics.”
 These models can calculate metrics for any cohort over any timeframe, allowing us to “time travel” and evaluate historical performance.
 This makes them much more powerful than traditional metrics, which only provide a snapshot of a project’s current state.

-Here’s a sample query that retrieves metrics for all OSO collections on available dates:
+Here’s a sample query that retrieves timeseries metrics for all OSO collections on available dates:

 ```sql
 select